IAnalyzeGenomes/CallVars/README.md

 6) Base quality score recalibration using GATK BaseRecalibrator and ApplyBQSR
 7) Germline variant detection using GATK HaplotypeCaller
 8) Somatic variant detection using GATK Mutect2
-9) Functional annotation for gerline variants using GATK Funcotator
+9) Functional annotation for germline variants using GATK Funcotator
 10) Functional annotation for somatic variants using GATK Funcotator

 # Setting up working directory to run Snakemake: